foxzsz/raspberry-pi-e-Paper-Image-Display-Website/README.md

 - Process images to correct height before displaying
 - Use queues to ensure each image gets displayed
 - Displays queue information on website

+# Tutorial

+1. Clone or download the repository
+2. Install the required modules using pip3 install -r requirements.txt
+3. Run the main.py file
+4. Open the website on the address 0.0.0.0:5000
+5. Approve and decline images by using the Tkinter window